 Primary or secondary headache or both?

-There are no specific headache features known to distinguish the subtypes of 5.
-Headache attributed to trauma or injury to the head and/or neck from other headache types; most often these resemble tension-type headache or migraine.
+There are no specific headache features known to distinguish the types of 5.
+Headache attributed to trauma or injury to the head and/or neck from other headache disorders; most often these resemble 2.
+Tension-type headache or 1.
+Migraine.
 Consequently their diagnosis is largely dependent upon the close temporal relation between the trauma or injury and headache onset.
 Consistently with those of ICHD-II, the diagnostic criteria of ICHD-3 for all types of 5.
-Headache attributed to trauma or injury to the head and/or neck require that headache must be reported to have developed within seven days of trauma or injury, or within seven days after regaining consciousness and/or within 7 days after recovering the ability to sense and report pain when these have been lost following trauma or injury.
-Although this seven-day interval is somewhat arbitrary, and although some experts argue that headache may develop after a longer interval in a minority of patients, there is not enough evidence at this time to change this requirement.
+Headache attributed to trauma or injury to the head and/or neck require that headache must be reported to have developed within 7 days following trauma or injury, or within 7 days after regaining consciousness and/or within 7 days after recovering the ability to sense and report pain.
+Although this 7-day interval is somewhat arbitrary, and some experts argue that headache may develop after a longer interval in a minority of patients, there is not enough evidence at this time to change this requirement.
 Research is encouraged that tests the diagnostic criteria for A188.8.131.52 Delayed-onset acute headache attributed to moderate or severe traumatic injury to the head and A184.108.40.206 Delayed-onset acute headache attributed to mild traumatic injury to the head (see Appendix).

 Headache may occur as an isolated symptom following trauma or injury or as one of a constellation of symptoms, commonly including dizziness, fatigue, reduced ability to concentrate, psychomotor slowing, mild memory problems, insomnia, anxiety, personality changes and irritability.
 When several of these symptoms follow head injury, the patient may be considered to have a post-concussion syndrome.

 Risk factors for the development of 5.
 Headache attributed to trauma or injury to the head and/or neck may include a previous history of headache, less severe injury, female gender and the presence of comorbid psychiatric disorders.
 The association between repetitive head trauma and the development of headache should be investigated further.
 The degree to which a patient’s expectation of headache following head injury and litigation regarding such headache promote its development and persistence is still widely debated.
 The majority of evidence suggests that malingering is a factor in only a small minority of patients.